angela-li/r-learning-group/README.md

 Structure
 ---------

 In general, we start with a dataset found on the [Chicago Data Portal](https://data.cityofchicago.org/).
-We then import, manipulate, and visualize it using R. The focus is on using the [`tidyverse`](https://www.tidyverse.org/) to teach a quick data workflow.
+We then import, manipulate, and visualize it using R. The focus is often on using the [`tidyverse`](https://www.tidyverse.org/) to teach a quick data workflow.
 Learn more about this suite of packages in the free [R for Data Science](https://r4ds.had.co.nz/) book.

 Contents
 --------